kitttn/temptest/Flashing-images.md

    `monitor reset`

 5. Load the ELF image into flash memory.
-It will be stored there permanently.
+It will be stored there permanently (until you next reprogram it).

    `load`